Heart attack and acute coronary syndrome

 NSAIDs include nonprescription drugs like ibuprofen (Advil, Motrin, generic) and prescription drugs like diclofenac (Cataflam, Voltaren, generic).
 Celecoxib (Celebrex) is currently the only COX-2 inhibitor that is available in the U.S. It has been linked to cardiovascular risks, such as heart attack and stroke.
 Patients who have had heart attacks should talk to their doctors before taking any of these drugs.

 The American Heart Association recommends that patients who have, or who are at risk for, heart disease first try non-drug methods of pain relief (such as physical therapy, exercise, weight loss to reduce stress on joints, and heat or cold therapy).
 If these methods don't work, patients should take the lowest effective and safe dose of acetaminophen (Tylenol, generic) or aspirin before using an NSAID.
 The COX-2 inhibitor celecoxib (Celebrex) should be a last resort.

 Heart attacks may be rapidly fatal, evolve into a chronic disabling condition, or lead to full recovery.
-The long-term prognosis for both length and quality of life after a heart attack depends on its severity, the amount of damage sustained by the heart muscle, the preventive measures taken afterward, and the prior health status of the patient.
+The long-term prognosis for both length and quality of life after a heart attack depends on its severity, the amount of damage sustained by the heart muscle, and the preventive measures taken afterward.

 Patients who have had a heart attack have a higher risk of a second heart attack.
-Although no tests can absolutely predict whether another heart attack will occur, patients can reduce their risk of having another heart attack by healthy lifestyle changes and adherence to medical treatments.
+Although no tests can absolutely predict whether another heart attack will occur, patients can avoid having another heart attack by healthy lifestyle changes and adherence to medical treatments.